lancelet/acceleratehs.github.io/content/get-started.md

 programs to native code.

-Install a version of the `llvm-general` package suitable for the version of LLVM installed in step [1.2](#llvm).[^2] The first two numbers of the version of LLVM and the `llvm-general` package must match.
+Install a version of the `llvm-general` package suitable for the version of LLVM installed on your system.
+The first two numbers of the version of LLVM and the `llvm-general` package must match.
 We must also install with shared library support so that we can use `llvm-general` from within `ghci` (and Template Haskell).
-Continuing the example above where we installed LLVM-3.8:
+For example, if you have LLVM-3.8 installed:
 ```sh
 cabal install llvm-general -fshared-llvm --constraint="llvm-general==3.8.*"
 ```